Sports in the Tampa Bay area: Hockey

 The NHL's Tampa Bay Lightning were established as an expansion franchise in 1992.
-They began play in the Florida State Fairgrounds' Expo Hall in Tampa, then moved across the Bay to what is now Tropicana Field in St. Petersburg (which was rechristened the "Thunderdome" at the time), and finally found a permanent home ice in the new Amalie Arena (originally known as the "Ice Palace"), located in the Channelside District of downtown Tampa.
+They began play in the Florida State Fairgrounds' Expo Hall in Tampa, then moved across the Bay to what is now Tropicana Field in St. Petersburg (which was rechristened the "Thunderdome" at the time), and finally found a permanent home ice in the new Benchmark International Arena (originally known as the "Ice Palace"), located in the Channelside District of downtown Tampa.
 The Lightning have won three Stanley Cup championships: in 2004, 2020, and 2021.
 They have been coached by Jon Cooper since 2013.

 College sports

 The Tampa Bay Area is home to four colleges and universities which compete in NCAA sports.

 University of South Florida

 The University of South Florida Bulls compete in NCAA Division I, the highest level of college sports.
 USF opened in north Tampa in 1960 and started its sports program in 1965 with a men's soccer squad.
 The school gradually added more sports in the ensuing years, including men's basketball in 1971 and women's basketball in 1972.
 The hoops teams mainly played in Curtis Hixon Hall in downtown Tampa until 1980, when the school opened the on-campus USF Sun Dome, now known as Yuengling Center, for use by its basketball and volleyball teams.

 USF began a football program in 1997.
 They played in Tampa Stadium for one season, then moved into newly built Raymond James Stadium the following year.
 The program competed as an NCAA Division I-AA independent during its first four seasons until 2001, when the Bulls moved up to Division I-A. They joined Conference USA in 2003, switched to the Big East Conference in 2005, and became a charter member of the American Athletic Conference in 2013.

 After joining the Big East, the Bulls began a streak of six straight bowl game appearances.
 The 2007 season was the program's most successful so far, as the team reached as high as #2 in the BCS rankings under coach Jim Leavitt.
-Charlie Strong became USF's head football coach in 2017.

 The Bulls have won six national championships in school history: softball in 1983 and 1984, women's swimming in 1985, and sailing in 2009, 2016, and 2017.
-Individuals and relay teams have combined to win 21 national championships for USF.
+Individuals and relay teams have combined to win 24 national championships for USF.